Harishkumar01/Codefundo/README.md

 As humans we are the cause for most of the natural disasters and we should reduce it by using eco freindly methods like solar fuel plants ect..,

+# codefundo_2k19
+Microsoft Codefundo

+THEME

+            Electronic Voting.

+AIM

+            Implementing Secure Electronic Voting using Azure Blockchain.

+IMPLEMENTATION:
+            An interface which enables voters to enter their credentials which is collectively validated and stored in a block.The block is then added to the existing chain if it satisfies all the requirements of the voting process.
+            Having RSA encryption working on the interface, privacy of electors is preserved.
+A digital ledger would contain electoral information and hence is unhackable.
+Only possible way infilteration could occur would be when the interface of any node is compromised and this wouldn't affect the blockchain.The voter ID acts as Unique key for each voter.
+            With these functionalities into implementation, the voting system becomes safe, reliable, secure and more importantly genuine and transparent.